nphorsley59/reference-materials/README.md

 1. Intelligent code completion and error highlighting: PyCharm has excellent code completion and error highlighting features that can help catch errors and speed up coding.
 2. Debugging: PyCharm has a powerful debugger that allows you to step through code and identify errors.
 3. Built-in tools for testing and version control: PyCharm comes with built-in support for popular testing frameworks like pytest and unittest, as well as version control systems like Git.
-4. Integration with popular web frameworks: PyCharm has built-in support for popular web frameworks like Django and Flask, making it easier to develop and debug web applications.
-5. Cross-platform support: PyCharm is available for Windows, macOS, and Linux, making it a versatile tool for developers who work across different platforms.
-6. Customizable and extensible: PyCharm is highly customizable, with support for plugins such as `.ideavim` that can extend its functionality.
+4. Customizable and extensible: PyCharm is highly customizable, with support for plugins such as `.ideavim` that can extend its functionality.

 **Cons:**
 1. Can be resource-intensive: PyCharm can be memory-intensive, and may slow down older or less powerful machines.
-2. Steep learning curve: PyCharm has many features and can take some time to learn and master.
-3. Can be expensive: PyCharm has a free Community edition, but the Professional edition can be expensive for individual developers or small teams.
+2. Can be expensive: PyCharm has a free Community edition, but the Professional edition can be expensive for individual developers or small teams.
-4. Large file sizes: PyCharm has large file sizes, which can take some time to download and install.
+3. Large file sizes: PyCharm has large file sizes, which can take some time to download and install.

 Overall, PyCharm is a powerful IDE that offers many features and can be a great choice if you are looking for a comprehensive development environment.
 However, it may not be the best choice if you are looking for a lightweight or low-cost tool, or have limited system resources. <br>